There’s no substitute for the ‘LIVE’ or personalised version of You

 - Instead of sending an RSVP by email – call or drop a personal, hand-written note instead.
 Your voice, your writing all counts more as you being ‘in person’.

-- When you look at an invitation and think “No, too busy” – just ask yourself “How can I make it work so I can go?” so you let people see you and be with you, as you with them.
+- When you look at an invitation and think “No, too busy” – just ask yourself “How can I make it work so I can go?” so you let people see you and be with you, even for some of the time if not all of it, as you with them.

 - When you do decide to show up in person, instead of hanging with people you know, challenge yourself to meet and greet at least 5 people you’ve never met before.
 You only have to be open to asking them a few questions and, off you go!